-If you have additional queries, or find any of the supplied information unclear, please contact us using our support form and we will guide you through the process.
+If you have a question, or are unsure, please contact us using our support form and we will guide you through the process.

 See How It Works...

-Secondary (years 11 and 12) / University - 1.5 hours if you have regular lessons.
+A-Level - 1 hour to 1.5 hrs if you are being tutored on a regular basis.
 1.5 - 2.5 hours if you are cramming before exams.
-Remember to take a short break during longer sessions.

 If you're an adult learner, lessons should be as long as you want them to be.
 Remember to take into account natural limitations on human concentration: take short breaks every twenty minutes to maximise your focus!